alaindet/fowdb/src/frontend/js/README.md

 ## What is a *page script* on FoWDB

-The somewhat legacy definition here of a *page script* is that of a single JavaScript file loaded on a specific URI it exclusively belongs to (the page).
+The somewhat legacy definition here of a *page script* is that of a single JavaScript file loaded on a specific URL it exclusively belongs to (the page).
 For example, the cards search page will have its own `search.min.js` page script, as well as the spoiler page and so on.
 This provides the functionality needed for that page only.

 Since there are not so many dependencies or no dependencies at all (apart from some 3rd-party ones like jQuery) and since JavaScript on FoWDB just enhances the page without building it (for now, I know modern frameworks exist!), I'm sure these *page scripts* will rarely change once deployed and can safely get cached into the browser.